staceygillespie/DreamBig/content/dreambox.md

 #### The [DreamBox](https://www.createroom.com/?ref=YJvA8 "US link") is an all-in-one cabinet that closes completely to hide away all of my tools and projects and opens into a full studio craft room complete with a table and overhead light!

-There is a 4th of July Sale on NOW!
-June 25 - July 5th 2021.

-Check out the discounts and find my SALE codes [here](https://www.dreambigwithstacey.com/current-deals/).

 <b>Use the code <span style="color:#bf6667;font-size:xx-large;">DREAMBIG</span> to save $100 or £100! <span style="font-size:small;">(this code does not expire)</span></b>

 <span style="float: right;"><img src="/images/dreambox-open.jpg" /></span>